chrisguest75/nix-examples/09_distroless/README.md

 TODO:

+* Create a more comprehensive script that copies across listed bins and dependencies.
 * --output doesn't seem to work on macosx
 * slim down the ffmpeg builder and remove options not required.
 * Remove header files and manpages.